shader-slang/spec/specification/preprocessor.md

 An implementation may use any implementation-specified means to resolve paths provided to `#include` directives.

-An implementation that supports `#pragma  once` may use any implementation-specified means to determine if two [=source units=] are identical.
+An implementation that supports `#pragma  once` may use any implementation-specified means to determine if two *source units* are identical.

 Changes [prepro.changes]
 -------